-Schonach is a village in the middle of the Black Forest high up in the mountains on an altitude of about 2900 feet.
+Schonach – the cuckoo clocks heartland – is a village in the middle of the Black Forest high up in the mountains on an altitude of about 2900 feet.
 About 4000 people live here, most of them work in tourism and forestry.
-But this is also cuckoo clock heartland.
 Legend has it that the first cuckoo clock as we know it today was built in Schönwald in 1737 by clock-maker Anton Ketterer only 3 miles from Schonach.
 Making cuckoo clocks is a proud and cherished tradition here – you could say it runs in people’s blood.

-A cuckoo clock is more than a thing that keeps time…
+A German cuckoo clock is more than a thing that keeps time…